 It’s a tricky one, but important nonetheless.
 So let’s have a much needed etiquette tête-à-tête, and settle the matter of settling up once and for all with our first date tips below.

-Firstly – and this is the golden rule of the dinner date – the gentleman should always pay upon the initial meeting.
-Regardless of whether you asked her out, or she asked you out, it is your duty as a gent to reach into your pocket, pull out your wallet and say ‘I’ve got this’.
+The gentleman should always pay on the first date.
+Regardless of whether you asked her out, or she asked you out, it is your duty as a gent to reach into your pocket, pull out your wallet and say those three golden words: “I’ve got this”.

-But here’s where it gets complicated.
-After you lay claim to the bill, the evening could shoot off down one of several paths – some of which are considerably more pleasant than others.
-Let’s talk through just some of the scenarios that may play out when the chips – and credit cards – are down.
+In theory, she will smile, thank you and allow you to pay for the meal without either hesitation or protestation.
+Obviously, this rarely happens.
+Instead, after you lay claim to the bill, the evening could shoot off down one of several paths.
+So let’s explore just some of the scenarios that may play out when the chips – and credit cards – are down.

 On the flip side, if she quickly concedes and virtually grabs your credit card herself, don’t imagine that she just wants to be friends.
-Etiquette dictates that the man should pay, so don’t go running to the bathroom for a conciliatory sob if she doesn’t reach for her purse – you’re not in the friendzone yet.
+Etiquette dictates that the man should pay, so don’t go running to the bathroom for a conciliatory sob if she doesn’t reach for her purse.

 So far, so simple.
 You offer to pay, she might let you immediately, she might take some gentle convincing.
-But both of those outcomes are relatively tame when compared to the worst bill-related bust up – that of the persistent partner.
+Both of those outcomes are to be expected.
+The worst bill-related bust up comes when you’re faced with a persistent partner.

-There are certain women who simply will not take no for an answer.
-Be it for reasons of equality, expensiveness or simple pride, these purse-thrusters will make it harder to split the bill than it was for Rutherford to split the atom – and with equally as explosive results.
+Certain dinner dates simply won’t take no for an answer.
+Be it for reasons of equality, expensiveness or simple pride, these purse-thrusters will make it harder to split the bill than it was for Rutherford to split the atom – and with equally explosive results.